-From 1 April 2023, the CHC ceased to exist and the staff transitioned into the new Citizen Voice Body (Llais).
-Preparatory discussions with the CHC Chief Officer, who is now the Regional Director of Llais, took place to ensure the smooth transition.
+From 1 April 2023, the CHC will cease to exist and the staff will have transitioned into the new Citizen Voice Body (Llais).
+Preparatory discussions with the CHC Chief Officer, who is now the Regional Director of Llais, have already taken place to ensure the smooth transition.